ShubhamAute1/Diabetes-Prediction-Pipeline-Using-Support-Vector-Machine-and-Azure-Deployment/README.md

 Usage

 1. Train the Model
-   Open Diabetes_model.ipynb.
+   -Open Diabetes_model.ipynb.
-   Run all cells to:
+   -Run all cells to:
    Preprocess the data.
    Train the SVM model.
    Evaluate its accuracy.